smaurice101/transactionalmachinelearning/README.md

 TML is ideal when data are highly erratic (nonlinear) and you want the machine to learn from the **latest** dataset by creating sliding windows of training datasets and auto creating **micro-machine learning models** quickly, that can be easily scaled, managed and the insights used immediately from any device!
 There are many TML use cases such as:

-**1. IoT**: Capture real-time, fast, data, and building custom **micro-machine learning models** for every IoT device specific to the environment that the device operates in and prediction failures, optimize device settings, and more.
+**1. IoT**: Capture real-time, fast, data, and building custom **micro-machine learning models** for every IoT device specific to the environment that the device operates in and predict failures, optimize device settings, and more.

 **2. Banking/Finance Fraud Detect**: Detect fraud using unsupervised learning on data streams and process millions of transactions for fraud - see the [LinkedIn blog](https://www.linkedin.com/pulse/bank-fraud-detection-data-streams-kafka-google-cloud-maurice-ph-d-/?trackingId=HEyDMUFIS0C4smYhwuUBfg%3D%3D)